Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/PCB_Design/Memory_Pinouts/README.md

  ![Save Constraints File](images/save_constraints_file.png)

-# Modifying XDC Pinouts and DRC Checking
+## Modifying XDC Pinouts and DRC Checking
-Many times, it is necessary to swap certain pin locations (such as dq bits and/or bytes), and when this is done, the new pinout must be verified in the Vivado tools to make sure it adheres to the pinout rules (as specified in the Pinout Rules section in *Versal ACAP Programmable Network on Chip and Integrated Memory Controller* ([PG313](https://www.xilinx.com/cgi-bin/docs/ipdoc?c=axi_noc;v=latest;d=pg313-network-on-chip.pdf))).
+Many times, it is necessary to swap certain pin locations (such as dq bits and/or bytes), and when this is done, the new pinout must be verified in the Vivado tools to make sure it adheres to the pinout rules (as specified in the Pinout Rules section in *Versal Adaptive SoC Programmable Network on Chip and Integrated Memory Controller* ([PG313](https://www.xilinx.com/cgi-bin/docs/ipdoc?c=axi_noc;v=latest;d=pg313-network-on-chip.pdf))).
 The following steps illustrate how to run a DRC on a modified pinout.
 Manually edit the .xdc file to reflect the pin location changes.
 The following example shows an original .xdc file portion and one that has been modified to reflect bits swap within a byte:
 ![XDC Original](images/xdc_original.png)